✽ Know Before You Go ✽

 -

-No!
 The French Broad River is wide and gets a lot of sunlight.
 Average temps in the summer can reach 75 degrees or more (nice).

 -

-During our season, we are open rain or shine.
 If it starts raining during your trip, continue down the river.
 If it starts thundering or lightening, pull over to the bank and stay in your tube.
 Generally storms pass through the mountains quickly.
 Once the thunder/lightning stops, continue your trip.
 Unfortunately, due to the landscape around the river, we are UNABLE to come and get you if it starts to rain/storm.
 If we have to close due to severe weather or unsafe water levels we will contact our guests with reservations and post on all Social Media outlets.

 -